 While it’s simple, it can also be a significant financial strain.
 Families are often using a nest egg they’ve built over a lifetime.
 As an agency, you can support them by providing clear, transparent invoices and predictable billing schedules.
 This helps them budget effectively and manage their funds without any surprise expenses, making a difficult financial process a little bit easier.

-Tapping into Long-Term Care Insurance
+Does Long-Term Care Insurance Cover It?

 Many families are surprised to learn that Medicare and other standard health insurance plans usually don’t cover non-medical home care.
 This is where a specific policy called long-term care (LTC) insurance comes in.
 If a client has an LTC policy, it’s designed to cover services just like yours, including help with daily activities like bathing, dressing, and meal preparation.